Erudika/paraio.org/src/monolite/partials/040-api-batch-create.md

 type: POST
 ---

-Creates multiple objects with a single request.
+Creates multiple objects with a single request. `PUT` requests to this resource are equivalent to `POST`.

 ### Request